The Geopolitics of Energy in the Post-COVID-19 Era

 • Continuous adaptation: As energy and geopolitics evolve, adaptability is key.
 Regular assessments and proactive responses enable South Africa to navigate complexities and align strategies with dynamic circumstances.

-This special report is part of our series on Geopolitical Energy Futures.
+This is the second special report in our series on Geopolitical Energy Futures.
 Explore other publications in the series:

 Special Report 1: